QuantEcon/lecture-source-py/rst_files/arellano.rst

     plt.show()

-Plot a time series of major variables simulated from the model.
+Plot a time series of major variables simulated from the model

 .. code-block:: python3